Smells Like Nirvana: Release and reception

 The single charted on several Billboard charts, making it Yankovic's most successful single since his single "Eat It", which charted in 1984.
 The song debuted on the Billboard Hot 100 on April 25, 1992.
 It peaked at number 35 and remained on the chart for two weeks.
-The single also charted on the Hot Mainstream Rock Tracks, also peaking at number 35 and remaining for two weeks.
+The single also charted on the Hot Mainstream Rock Tracks, also peaking at number 35.
 The single was also popular in the other countries.
 In Canada, the single charted at number 48.
 In the United Kingdom, the single entered the charts on April 7, 1992, and peaked at number 58, spending only one week on the charts.
 In Australia, "Smells Like Nirvana" was released on June 14, 1992, and spent six weeks on the charts.
 It peaked at number 24.

 After its release, "Smells Like Nirvana" was considered, at the time, the largest comeback in Yankovic's career.
 The song was well-received by the media.
 AllMusic reviewer Barry Weber wrote that the song illustrated "the kind of brilliant writing Yankovic was still capable of doing".
 Anthony Violanti, a reporter for The Buffalo News, called the song "the high point" of one of Yankovic's concerts.
 Nirvana famously enjoyed the parody.
 Cobain is claimed to have considered that Nirvana had "made it" with the success of Yankovic's parody.
 In his personal journals that were later published, he calls Yankovic "America's modern pop-rock genious [sic]".
 Grohl is also reported to have realized his band was truly successful when Yankovic asked for permission to record the parody.
 According to an executive for Nirvana's label, DGC Records, "Smells Like Nirvana" was responsible for selling an additional million copies of Nirvana's album Nevermind.
 The video was nominated for the 1992 MTV Video Awards for "Best Male Video", although it did not win.
 At the awards ceremony, Nirvana was initially asked to perform, but they declined.
 The offer was then extended to Yankovic, before Nirvana relented.
 Yankovic later joked that "I might've been a bargaining chip".